-Support for IPv6 has been implemented in Oracle VM VirtualBox 4.3.
+Oracle VM VirtualBox supports IPv6.
 If the host OS supports IPv6 the VRDP server will automatically listen for IPv6 connections in addition to IPv4.

 7.1.1 Common Third-Party RDP Viewers

 Since VRDP is backwards-compatible to RDP, you can use any standard RDP viewer to connect to such a remote virtual machine.
 For this to work, you must specify the IP address of your host system, not of the virtual machine, as the server address to connect to.
 You must also specify the port number that the VRDP server is using.